ral-facilities/datagateway-api/README.md

 The project consists of 5 main packages:

-- `datagateway_api.src.datagateway_api` - code for DataGateway API, for Python ICAT
+- `datagateway_api.datagateway_api` - code for DataGateway API, for Python ICAT
-- `datagateway_api.src.search_api` - Search API specific code e.g. `NestedWhereFilters` for the OR functionality for WHERE clauses
+- `datagateway_api.search_api` - Search API specific code e.g. `NestedWhereFilters` for the OR functionality for WHERE clauses
-- `datagateway_api.src.common` - code that is shared between DataGateway API and the search API
+- `datagateway_api.common` - code that is shared between DataGateway API and the search API
 - `test` - mixture of automated unit and integration tests written using Pytest

 ## Main